abelcarreras/MonteModes/docs/montecarlo.rst

 Two software are implemented: :program:`Gaussian09` and :program:`Tinker`.
 To use these calculators, Gaussian and/or Tinker should be installed in your system and the binaries (or hard links to them) should be placed in a directory included in the $PATH environment variable with the name :program:`g09` and :program:`tinker`, respectively.
-Note that setting up an alias in :file:`.profile` or :file:`bashrc` for these software will not work.
+Note that setting up an alias in :file:`.profile` or :file:`.bashrc` for these software will not work.

 Gaussian 09 ::